- 1-1/2 cups butter, softened

 - Gold pearl dust

-- In a large bowl, cream butter and sugar until light and fluffy.
-Beat in the egg, milk and extracts.
-Combine flour and baking powder; gradually add to creamed mixture and mix well.
+- Preheat oven to 375°.
+Cream butter and sugar until light and fluffy.
+Beat in egg, milk and extracts.
+In a separate bowl, whisk flour and baking powder; gradually beat into creamed mixture.

-- Using a cookie press fitted with the Christmas tree disk, press dough 2 in. apart onto ungreased baking sheets.
-Bake at 375° for 8-10 minutes or until set (do not brown).
+- Using a cookie press fitted with a Christmas tree disk, press dough 2 in. apart onto ungreased baking sheets.
+Bake until set (do not brown), 8-10 minutes.
 Remove to wire racks to cool completely.

-- Spread hazelnut spread on the bottoms of half of the cookies; top with remaining cookies.
+- Spread Nutella on the bottoms of half of the cookies; top with remaining cookies.
 Brush tops with pearl dust.
 Store in an airtight container.
-Yield: 5-1/2 dozen.
+Yield: about 5-1/2 dozen.

 Reviews forTouch-of-Gold Christmas Trees